 The Authority is an independent, not-for-profit corporation with an administrative board appointed by the Minister of Health and Community Services.
-The Authority has four directors: a representative of the Eastern Regional Health Authority (Eastern Health), a representative of Memorial University (MUN), a representative employed by the Department of Health and Community Services and a person to represent the public of the province.
+The Authority has a Board with four directors: a representative of the Eastern Regional Health Authority (Eastern Health), a representative of Memorial University (MUN), a representative employed by the Department of Health and Community Services and a person to represent the public of the province.
 The Chairperson of the Authority is appointed by the Minister of Health and Community Services after consultation with Eastern Health and MUN.
-The Chairperson of the HREB is a non-voting member of the Authority (see Appendix A).
+One Chairperson of the HREB is designated as senior chair to sit as a non-voting member of the Authority (see Appendix A).

-The Ethics Director is the senior employee of the Authority.
+The Ethics Director is the senior employee of the Authority and reports to the Chairperson of the Authority.